 When the clay is all rolled out it is time to slice the garden markers.
 We made ours about 1/2″ wide.
 I made 12 garden markers.
 They ended up being about 6″ long.
 I didn’t mind the rough ends of the dough.
 If you don’t like the rough ends, dip your fingers into a bowl of water and rub your wet fingers along any crack you want to fix.
 The pressure from your wet fingers rubbing on the clay will smooth the clay.

 Okay, you need to move quickly onto this next step.
-You don’t want the clay to dry and become stiff.
+You don’t want the clay to start to dry and become stiff.
 If it has become stiff, rub a little water over the clay.
 It’s time for the leaves and branches.
 Place the leaves and branches over the soft clay.
 With your fingers, firmly press the leaves and branches into the clay.
 Press and then look at the impression you’ve made and repeat.

 This is a creative project – we aren’t looking for perfection.
 The deeper the veins on the leaves, the deeper the impressions will be.
 I flipped and rotated my leaves and branches all over the markers until I like the result.

 When the clay is dry, it’s time to paint them.
 We opted to go for a dry brush look.
 To achieve this look you need to use a dry paint brush…no water.
 Dip the brush into the paint and brush off the excess paint onto a paper towel.
 You only need a little paint on the brush.
 Lightly brush the paint all over the marker.
 The paint will settle into the crevices.
-In some cases the paint will stay on the flat surfaces and leave the veins clear of paint.
+In some cases, the paint will stay on the flat surfaces and leave the veins clear of paint.
 Both look lovely and really highlight the patterns the branches and leaves made in the clay.

 Again, they need to be set aside to dry.
 Since we used so little paint, they dried quickly.
-We only had to wait a half-hour.
+We only had to wait for a half-hour.
 Now it’s time to write the labels on the markers.
 Use a permanent marker for the writing.
-Pick with end you want to write on and which end will be dug into the ground.
+Pick with the end you want to write on and which end will be dug into the ground.

 The final step is sealing the plant markers.
-For this we used ModPodge’s outdoor clear sealant.
+For this, we used ModPodge’s outdoor clear sealant.
 Make sure you coat all sides and edges of the markers.
 These are going to be outside in all kinds of weather and dug into the soil – they need to be fully sealed.
 This step takes the most time, because you need to work one side at a time and let them dry in between coats.
 We did two coats.

 I love how these garden markers look in the soil.
 They would make a beautiful gift for a garden lover in your life.
 What a lovely Mother’s Day gift or Birthday gift to make and share…right?
 For now, we are enjoying our plant markers in our little veggie patch and waiting for all of our plants to grow.